TimeForANinja/proxysg-categorie-server/README.md

 1. **Using the Official Docker Image**
    The production environment is preconfigured in the official Docker setup.
 Run the containerized app to deploy seamlessly.

-   Example Code for this can be found in `./docker-compose.yml`
+   Example Code for this can be found in `./docker-compose.yml` and `./.env.example`

 2. **Manual Build**
    - Build the React-based frontend.